Turmeric is a popular spice made from the rhizome, or root, of the Curcuma longa plant.

 - Curcumin is proven to have anti-inflammatory and immune-boosting properties.

 There is no specific recommended daily intake of turmeric.
-Based on available research, the suggested daily intake depends largely on the condition it is being used to treat.
+Based on available research, the suggested daily intake depends largely on the condition a person wants to treat.

 1. Reduces arthritis symptoms

 As an anti-inflammatory, curcumin may help reduce the most prominent symptoms of arthritis.